MileHacker Logo

 Safer Options & Preparation

-Rice-based dishes (biryani, pulao, dosa, idli) are generally safer.
-South Indian cuisine may have more naturally gluten-free options.
+Rice-meals with (biryani, pulao, dosa, idli) are generally safer.
+South Indian cuisine may have more naturally gluten-no-cost alternatives.

 • Confirm ingredients with the chef.